0xferrous/ethx/README.md

 It also supports wrapping calls through a smart-account encoder, currently:
 - `safe`

+## Encoder abstraction

+`ethx send` can either send a transaction directly, or first pass the requested call through an encoder.

+Without an encoder:
+- the positional `TO` address is the transaction recipient
+- the parsed `sig + args` become the final calldata

+With an encoder:
+- the positional `TO` address is the inner call destination
+- the parsed `sig + args` become the inner calldata
+- `--target` is the outer account/contract that actually receives the transaction
+- the selected encoder transforms that inner call into the outer calldata expected by the target

+This is meant to support smart-account style flows where the final onchain transaction is sent to an account contract, but still describes some inner call to be executed by that account.

+Today the only implemented encoder is `safe`, which wraps the inner call into Safe `execTransaction(...)` calldata.

+From an implementation perspective, the abstraction is centered on:
+- `RawCall`: a normalized inner call shape (`to`, `value`, `data`)
+- `CallEncoder`: a trait that transforms a `RawCall` into another `RawCall`
+- `CallEncoder::EncodeContext`: encoder-specific extra state needed during encoding

+That lets each encoder decide:
+- how the outer calldata should be built
+- whether the outer recipient should differ from the inner recipient
+- what extra preparation/validation is needed before encoding

+The Safe implementation uses this to attach Safe-specific context such as:
+- operation mode
+- Safe gas/refund fields
+- structured signature inputs
+- prepared packed signature bytes

+The intent is that other smart-account/account-abstraction styles can be added later by:
+- defining their own context type
+- implementing `CallEncoder` for their wrapper format
+- adding CLI parsing/mapping for their encoder-specific options

 ## Status

 This is an experiment, not a polished replacement for `cast`.